-Alright, I just want to say this is the first kale salad recipe I have ever tried.
+I have to let you know that this is the first kale salad recipe I have ever tried.
 And to this day, it is the absolute best recipe for kale salad I have ever eaten.

 Origins of Best Kale Salad Ever